 Operating rooms and recovery areas should be provided with adequate ventilation or scavenging systems to prevent the accumulation of anaesthetic vapour.
-All scavenging/extraction systems must be adequately maintained.
+All scavenging/ extraction systems must be adequately maintained.

-Exposure to anaesthetics can harm the unborn child.
-Pregnant and breast-feeding women should not have any contact with the product and should avoid operating room and animal recovery areas.
+Adverse effects on foetuses and pregnant animals were observed in laboratory animals.
+Pregnant and breast- feeding women should not have any contact with the product and should avoid operating rooms and animal recovery areas.
 Avoid using masking procedures for prolonged induction and maintenance of general anaesthesia.

-Use cuffed endotracheal intubation when possible for the administration of isoflurane during maintenance of general anaesthesia.
+Use cuffed endotracheal intubation when possible for the administration of IsoFlo during maintenance of general anaesthesia.

 Care should be taken when dispensing isoflurane, with any spillage removed immediately using an inert and absorbent material e.g. sawdust.
 Wash any splashes from skin and eyes, and avoid contact with the mouth.
-If severe accidental exposure occurs remove the operator from the source of exposure, seek urgent medical assistance and show this label.
+If severe accidental exposure occurs remove the operator from the source of exposure, seek medical advice immediately and show the package leaflet or the label to the physician.
 Halogenated anaesthetic agents may induce liver damage.
-In case of isoflurane this is an idiosyncratic response very rarely seen after repeated exposure.
+In the case of isoflurane this is an idiosyncratic response very rarely seen after repeated exposure.

-Advice to Doctors: Ensure a patent airway and give symptomatic and supportive treatment.
+To the Physician: Ensure a patient's airway and give symptomatic and supportive treatment.
 Note that adrenaline and catecholamines may cause cardiac dysrhythmias.